Terminal-2 icon

 Terminal unavailable (cloud integration)

-When you send a PaymentRequest to a payment terminal that is unavailable, the payment can't be processed.
+When you send a PaymentRequest to a payment terminal that is unavailable, the payment cannot be processed.
 In a cloud integration, the Terminal API generates a Reject event notification.

 Note that event notifications are always presented as a SaleToPOIRequest.